Content Marketing Workflows: How to Create Processes That Stick [Templates]

 - Break down silos so your team knows exactly where their role falls in the content creation process.

-- Put a strategic content workflow plan in place will save time and improve results.
+- Put a strategic content workflow plan in place that will save time and improve results.

 A Template for Every Content Marketing Workflow